Welcome to the Cornish Studies LibGuide

 The Penryn Library holds a wide range of material relevant to the study of Cornish history, literature, folklore and social issues.

-You can search for other titles in the series using the library catalogue or can go along to the library and browse the shelves to find other titles in this series and other related materials on all aspects cornish studies.
+You can search for other titles in the series using the Library Search or can go along to the library and browse the shelves to find other titles in this series and other related materials on all aspects Cornish studies.

 Primary sources are documents which were created during particular historical periods, as opposed to secondary sources, which are written at a later date about particular historical periods.